 100 Years: Equality and Women’s Franchise in Britain

-The project had two phases: An exhibition of archival material and contributions from Young People, and interviewing of local Councillors and creating a short film.
-Click on link to view short film. https://youtu.be/5w2FY7s4sCw
+The project had two phases: an exhibition of archival material and contributions from young people and interviews with local Councillors and the creation of a short film.

 Regular workshops and training were held in various locations in Brent including, CVS Brent and SEIDs Hub, in Wembley.